cloudant/sync-android/doc/migration.md

 ## Changes to Replication Policies

-The `IntervalTimerReplicationPolicyManager` was moved into the `cloudant-sync-datastore-javase` module since it was not suitable for running on Android anyway.
+* The `IntervalTimerReplicationPolicyManager` was moved into the `cloudant-sync-datastore-javase` module since it was not suitable for running on Android anyway.

+* The Android `ReplicationService` now uses the same `ReplicationsCompletedListener` interface as the `ReplicationPolicyManager`.
+The `ReplicationService.ReplicationCompleteListener` has been removed and implementers should implement `ReplicationPolicyManager.ReplicationsCompletedListener` instead.
+Migration also requires some minor method renames.

+* The `ReplicationService.SimpleReplicationCompleteListener` has been moved to `ReplicationPolicyManager.SimpleReplicationsCompletedListener` and now implements `ReplicationPolicyManager.ReplicationsCompletedListener`.

 ## Changes to `Changes`